Whistleblower Attorneys Representing Executives and Professionals

 - False Claims Act and NDAA whistleblower protection.

 Damages in whistleblower retaliation cases can be substantial, including lost pay, reputational harm, lost future earnings, and emotional distress damages.
 Some state whistleblower protection statutes and common law actions authorize punitive damages.
-Click here to see examples of of substantial damages awards in whistleblower retaliation cases.
+Click here to see examples of substantial damages awards in whistleblower retaliation cases.

 For more information about SOX whistleblower protection, download our guide Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers: